tbfraga/class-scientific-methodology/README.md

 # class-scientific-methodology
-course 'instrumental Portuguese and scientific methodology'
+directory created to file material referring to the 'instrumental Portuguese and scientific methodology' course